openedx/ecommerce/docs/testing.rst

 Testing
 =======

-The command below runs the Python tests and code quality validation—Pylint and PEP8.
+To run the unit test suite followed by quality checks, run:

 .. code-block:: bash

     $ make validate

-Code quality validation can be run independently with:
+Code quality validation can be performed independently with:

 .. code-block:: bash